Applying to the Program

-At the time of applying, applicants must submit an official copy of their transcript to CSDCAS and an unofficial copy of their transcript should be uploaded to the Hobson’s system.
+At the time of applying, applicants must submit an official copy of their transcript to CSDCAS and an unofficial copy of their transcript should be uploaded to the UConn Graduate School Application system.
 Please be sure to include transcripts of all undergraduate institutions attended.
 Do not send copies of your official transcript directly to the department.

 CSDCAS has an online transcript request form that students can access.
 Please see this link for more details on how to Send Documents to CSDCAS.

 International applicants only must also submit an official copy of their transcripts directly to the UConn Graduate School at the following address: